Anterior Shin Splints

 anterior Shin Splints

 Anterior shin splints symptoms present on the anterolateral part of the shinbone and involve the tibialis anterior muscle.
 The tibialis anterior muscle lifts your foot to ensure that you don’t trip on your toes.
 It also has a specific job to stabilise your superior tibiofibular joint during the weight-bearing support phase.
 When your tibialis anterior is weak or lacks muscle endurance, your foot can require dorsiflexion, which can cause you to increase your step height, which can increase shin bone stresses.
 Anterior shin splints can occur in combination with stiff ankle dorsiflexion.
 This lack of ankle motion is a typical result of inadequately rehabilitated ankle sprains.

-If you feel pain along the front-outside of your shin bone – you are likely to suffer from either anterior shin splints or tibia stress fractures.
+If you feel pain along the front-outside of your shin bone, you will likely suffer from either anterior shin splints or tibia stress fractures.
 Medically, anterior shin splints and tibial stress fractures are also knowns as anterior tibial stress syndrome (ATSS).

 What Causes Anterior Shin Splints?